 Electric Power Generation and Transmission Systems of the U.S.

 available for purchase

 - Detailed official statewide electric utility service area boundaries are available.
 With funding from the Minnesota Public Utilities Commission (PUC), MnGeo had the original paper boundary maps scanned and converted them to a GIS format.
 The PUC and electric utility companies operating in Minnesota have reviewed the data, although some boundary changes are still being updated and continue to be under review.

 - Edison Electric Institute member companies service territories map: The institute is the association that represents all U.S. investor-owned electric companies.

 - National Pipeline Mapping System (NPMS)

-U.S. natural gas atlases: available for purchase
+North American natural gas maps and GIS data: available for purchase

 Natural gas utility service areas